“What is unschooling?” That’s one of the top questions people ask me about our family’s travel lifestyle and homeschooling style.

 Unschooling is the natural way to learn.

 Living is learning.
 From the time children wake up in the morning until they go to bed, learning happens.
-Ben Hewitt, an unschooling father and author of the Outside Magazine article, We Don’t Need No Education, seems to well understand the idea that living is learning and that children are natural learners when given the opportunity to do so.
+Ben Hewitt, author of Home Grown: Adventures in Parenting Off the Beaten Path: Unschooling and Reconnecting with the Natural World and Outside Magazine’s article, We Don’t Need No Education, and unschooling father seems to well understand the idea that living is learning and that children are natural learners when given the opportunity to do so.
 The unschooling learning timetable and syllabus may not resemble that of public schools, but learning is organic and natural, particularly when a child is given room to pursue his/her own interests, environment, and surrounding world.

 Natural learning, also sometimes referred to as experiential learning, independent learning, or hands-off education, can take many forms.
 Sometimes parents are completely hands-off, allowing a child to direct every aspect of his/her learning.
 Some parents are more actively involved in shaping the child’s education, but let the child steer learning as much as possible.